bcornec/wod-set/profile/ADMIN-GUIDE.md

 12- If an appliance is needed for the workshop, then the following script is called: create-<WKSHP>.sh .This will prepare the appliance (deploying a docker image on it for instance) and setup user env on the appliance accordingly (ssh keys, skeletons)

-F﻿or instance, create-WKSHP-ML101.sh will perform the following tasks in order to prepare the appliance for the workshop: It will start by reseting the appliance with the reset-<WKSHP>.sh s﻿cript.
-Then, it calls a second script aiming at preparing a generic appliance create-appliance.sh.﻿ Once done with these two, it moves on with the proper customization of the appliance for the given student.
+For instance, create-WKSHP-ML101.sh will perform the following tasks in order to prepare the appliance for the workshop: It will start by reseting the appliance with the reset-<WKSHP>.sh script.
+Then, it calls a second script aiming at preparing a generic appliance create-appliance.sh.
+Once done with these two, it moves on with the proper customization of the appliance for the given student.

-S﻿ee details below.
+See details below.

 #!/bin/bash